PHS Enrollment Application

 Revising our dynamic table:

 We knew we needed to align our mobile & desktop solutions and decided to it would be easiest to refine our mobile solution to match desktop.
-Now I want to preface that I am aware of the age old debate between designing mobile first vs desktop first.
-I personally lean towards creating a desktop first perspective over mobile first.
-Reason being, desktop is still the most #1 way users view content on the web.
-Because if this, we should be building our designs first for our #1 demographic and adapting our designs for our #2 demographic second.
-Restaurants don’t build their menu’s around vegans if they serve meat, they adapt their menu’s to accommodate their secondary demographic.
-In this instance, scaling our mobile solution to work on desktop was the best solution for creating a scalable & dev friendly dynamic table.
+Now I want to preface that I am aware of the age-old debate between designing mobile first vs desktop first.
+I personally lean towards creating a desktop-first perspective over mobile first.
+Reason being, desktop is still the #1 way users view content on the web.
+Because of this, we should be building our designs first for our #1 demographic and adapting our designs for our #2 demographic second.
+Restaurants don’t build their menus around vegans if they serve meat, they adapt their menus to accommodate their secondary demographic.
+In this instance, scaling our mobile solution to work on desktop was the best solution for creating a scalable & dev-friendly dynamic table.
 When building our dynamic table in Figma, I componentized each level of the table to make it dynamic & adaptable.
 I started by building the table rows component to hold 1 through 5 components.

 Table Rows